-We have now proceeded with the fifth generation of DRAM technology on phones, LPDDR5, right from the start of 2020.
+We have now proceeded to the fifth generation of DRAM technology on phones – LPDDR5.
 Apart from phones, LPDDR5 will also find applications in cloud computing, autonomous cars, and AR systems.

 So, how much of an impact with the LPDDR5 have on your mobile experience?
-Let’s answer all LPDDR5 related questions while comparing it with the currently dominant LPDDR4x and LPDDR4 RAMs.
+Let’s answer all LPDDR5 related questions while comparing it with the still prominent LPDDR4x and LPDDR4 RAMs.

 What is LPDDR5?
 How does it improve over LPDDR4x or LPDDR4?

 LPDDR5 breaks down to the fifth generation of Low Power Double Data Rate technology.
 The standard was defined by JEDEC in February 2019, which was months after Samsung had already announced its work on LPDDR5 memory.